Everything Natural Pools

 Types of Algae

 There are thousands of varieties of algae that can occur in a natural (non-chemically treated) body of water.
-Each species requires sunlight, nutrients, and of course water to bloom and thrive.
+Each species requires sunlight, nutrients, and, of course, water to bloom and thrive.
 Here are the three major types of algae that can occur in a natural pool or pond.

 1. Filmaentous Algae or commonly called String Algae grows up from the bottom of the pool or attaches to pond/pool walls in long strings and can form a mat on the surface of the water.
 String algae is bright green to olive in appearance with a fine wool/hair-like texture.
 It needs sunlight in order to photosynthesize so is often seen in the brightest areas of your pool, and the shallow warm parts.
 This type of algae is not harmful to humans or animals while swimming.